Neck Hump? Shoulders ache? Upper/Lower Back pain?

 The strengthened diaphragm and pelvic floor provide spinal support.

-A stable spine promotes good posture.
+stable spine promotes good posture.

-woman blowing up balloon as exercise to find the lower 1/3 of her ab muscles
+Finding the muscles to help train the diaphragm woman blowing up balloon as exercise to find the lower 1/3 of her ab muscles

-If you were blowing up a balloon you probably can imagine you’d press the lower 1/3 of your abs to make the balloon go up.
+If you were blowing up a balloon, you probably can imagine youโ€™d press the lower 1/3 of your abs to make the balloon go up.

-As you blow up a balloon you typically inhale through your nose so you do not lose the air already in the balloon.
+As you blow up a balloon, you typically inhale through your nose so you do not lose the air already in the balloon.

-Then as we attempt to get more air into the balloon we push from our lower belly.
+Then as we attempt to get more air into the balloon, we push from our lower belly.

 That is the region of the muscle to use with each exhale.
 It is the lower 1/3 of your ABS.